 And that's one of HULK's strengths.
 The story is complex and involving, the polar opposite of the typically brainless excretions of the blockbuster factories.

 That's also the beginning of HULK's problem with the audience it initially drew.
 Far too many of those who, in 2003, trekked to their local movie-houses to take in the opening-night show assumed they'd be getting a typical big Hollywood Summer picture.
-With their heads filled with anticipation of two-plus plotless hours of a brainless monster brainlessly breaking things, they were utterly bewildered by having, instead, stumbled upon an actual film; well plotted, well paced, well played by a first-rate cast, with an extraordinary score, innovative editing, a heart.
+With their heads filled with anticipation of two-plus plotless hours of a brainless monster brainlessly breaking things, they were utterly bewildered by having, instead, stumbled upon an actual film; well plotted, well paced, well played by a first-rate cast, with an extraordinary score, innovative editing, mature psychological themes, a heart.
 Dashing expectations can be a risky proposition when it comes to movies.
 Usually, though, a film that exceeds our expectations is taken as a pleasant surprise.
 Not so with HULK.
 In a chillingly perverse twist, the movie, instead, has stood repeatedly condemned for, in effect, being better than was assumed it would be.
 Worse, it routinely took (and still takes) lumps for even trying to be more than just another disposable popcorn flick.
 It's both a "Summer blockbuster" and a movie based on a comic book and there's an unfortunately common notion afoot that projects in those categories are supposed to be merely mindless rubbish for dazzling bumpkins.
 "Fun," defined in the most reductionist manner, and nothing more.
 Any pretense of being something more is just that, an affectation of unwarranted importance, a preposterous attempt to blow up the material into something more than it is.
 HULK, it seems, just doesn't know its place; it commits the sin of aiming for something more than mediocrity.
 In a sense, this is a testament to the film's quality.
 It clearly doesn't cater to such low expectations.